NuevoFoundation/workshops/content/english/javascript-blocks-earsketch/activity-1-set-tempo-add-sounds.md

 <img src="../img/img-tempo1.png" height="200"/>

 Now that our tempo is set, it is time to add sounds.
 To do so, we must utilize the `fitMedia()` function.
-We will be placing new code below the `setTempo()` function block.
+We will be placing the new code below the `setTempo()` function block.

 ## Activity 1